mehulagg/gitlab/doc/user/admin_area/settings/visibility_and_access_controls.md

 - The project page shows only the allowed protocol's URL, with no option to change it.
 - A tooltip is shown when you hover over the URL's protocol, if an action on the user's part is required.
-For example: adding an SSH key, or setting a password.
+For example, adding an SSH key or setting a password.

 ![Project URL with SSH only access](img/restricted_url.png)